Do You Have a Business? Divorce Options From Portland Family Lawyer Susan Schultz

 The Buy Out

-One of the most common methods for the business in a divorce case is the “buy out.”
-Essentially, in this scenario, one spouse buys the other spouse’s interest in the business.
+One of the most common methods for the business in a divorce case is to have one spouse buys the other spouse’s interest in the business.
 For instance, a married couple planning for divorce (Paul and Mary) agree that the value of the jointly-owned business is $500,000.
 Mary plans on moving away after the divorce, while Paul wants to continue running the business.
-As such, Paul may owe Mary $250,000 in cash or other marital property in return for gaining 100% ownership of the property.
+Paul will pay Mary $250,000 in cash or other marital property in return for gaining 100% ownership of the property.

 Keep in mind that the buy out only works if the buying spouse has enough cash or assets to satisfy the selling spouse.
-Often, a the buy out results in a lump sum settlement, though structured payments may be acceptable as well as trading business interest for other assets, such as the car, an IRA or 401K, or another.
+Often, the buy out results in a lump sum settlement, though structured payments may be acceptable as well.

 Instead of selling the business after the divorce, a divorcing couple can choose to continue co-owning the business.
 This situation is not a viable solution in high-conflict divorces, and it will only work when the divorcing couple remain amicable and able to work with one another (and also remain in each other’s vicinity).